About amanda gordon - counsellor

 Before becoming a counsellor, I spent many years working in education as a teacher, learning mentor, and education welfare officer.

-Through these roles I supported people navigating a wide range of challenges including stress, life transitions, relationships, and emotional wellbeing.
-This experience provided valuable insight into how environments, relationships, and life circumstances influence mental and emotional health.
+Through these roles, I supported people navigating a wide range of challenges, including stress, family difficulties, emotional wellbeing, change, identity, belonging, and life transitions.
+This experience gave me valuable insight into how relationships, environments, and life circumstances can influence mental and emotional health.

-This background continues to inform my counselling work today, helping me bring both compassion and practical understanding to the work I do with clients.
+This background continues to inform my counselling work today.
+It helps me bring compassion, curiosity, and practical understanding to the work I do with clients.

 How I Can Support You